Welcome

 Revision Tip

-Focus on the precise calculation sequence: total income, allowable reliefs, personal allowance, apply bands and rates, deduct tax already paid to arrive at the final liability.
-Traders must also consider the impact of loss reliefs and anti-avoidance provisions.
+Focus on the precise calculation sequence: total income, allowable reliefs, personal allowance, apply bands and rates in the correct order (NSNDI, savings, dividends), and deduct tax already paid to arrive at the final liability.
+Apply PSA and the dividend allowance as nil-rate bands only at the charging stage.
+Traders must also consider opening/final year rules, the impact and timing of loss relief claims, and the consequences of non‑compliance under self‑assessment.

 Key Point Checklist